-How to Use Google Ads Keyword Forecast Tool for Predictive Keyword Research
+How To Use Google Ads Keyword Forecast Tool For Predictive Keyword Research

 That’s a valuable asset for any digital marketer.

-But what about what’s going to be trending tomorrow, or farther into the future?
+But what about what will be trending tomorrow or farther into the future?
+How do you even predict that?

 The Google Ads Keyword Forecast tool does just that.

-It’s an awesome option for anyone looking to up their SEM and SEO game by narrowing down future potential for any keywords or groups of keywords.
+It’s an awesome option for anyone looking to up their SEM and SEO game by narrowing down the future potential for any keywords or groups of keywords.

-According to Google, they update their forecasts on a daily basis, with data from up to 10 days past.
+According to Google, it updates its forecasts daily with data from up to 10 days past.

 This data includes market changes that occurred throughout this time.

-It also takes seasonality into consideration, so you’re not confused by natural market fluctuations.
+It also considers seasonality, so you’re not confused by natural market fluctuations.

 In short, Google Ads Keyword Forecast is a pretty cool tool.

-How (& Why) to Use the Forecast Tool
+How (& Why) To Use The Forecast Tool

 The forecast tool is a multifaceted part of Google Ads, and it just goes to show how useful the Ads platform is as a whole.